ARTIST INTERVIEW

 How does a character designer fit into this bigger picture?

-— Production is all staggered.
-Writing starts first, then storyboarding, and then I come in with character design.
-After that it's animation and post-production.
-The writers and the creator are the main people that define who characters are going to be.
-I take care of the design.
-So, if they're going to be various types of food, like in Apple and Onion, I have to design it that way.
-Sometimes I would get detailed specifics: George, the creator, is Egyptian, so, he sometimes would have really specific types Egyptian candy in mind that he would give me reference for.
+— Production is staggered across different stages.
+Writing begins first, followed by storyboarding, and then I come in with the character design.
+After that comes animation and post-production.
+The writers and creators are the people who primarily define who the characters are going to be, while I focus on the design side.
+So, if the characters are based on different types of food, as in Apple & Onion, I have to design them accordingly.
+Sometimes I would receive very detailed references.
+George, the creator, is Egyptian, so he would occasionally have very specific Egyptian sweets or candies in mind and provide visual references for them.

-As a character designer, I do turnarounds of the characters, mouth charts, expression charts, and concepts – different versions of the characters and incidentals (background characters).
-Often that's the fun part of the show: at the beginning, we just have our main cast, but then we need to fill out the world to populate the streets!
-A big portion of character design – probably 60-70% of the work – is dedicated to special poses.
-We get the storyboards with particularly challenging poses pointed out, so that the character designers will draw them out to help the animators make it smoother.
+As a character designer, I produce turnarounds, mouth charts, expression sheets, concept drawings, different versions of characters, and incidental or background characters.
+Often, that is the most enjoyable part of the process.
+At the start of a show, you only have the main cast, but eventually you need to build out the world and populate the streets.
+A large portion of character design work – probably around 60–70 per cent – goes into special poses.
+We receive storyboards with particularly difficult poses highlighted so that character designers can draw them in advance and help make the animators’ work smoother.

 Mark Deloyd Ingram (designer) & Tara Hurley (colourist), Examples of Special Poses for Apple & Onion